hmrc/assets-frontend/assets/patterns/messages/README.md

 {{ wip(44) }}

-This pattern is used to display messages sent to a user from an HMRC service.
+This pattern is used to display messages sent to a user from HMRC.

 ## When to use this pattern

-Use this pattern when your service needs to send multiple messages to users.
+Use this pattern when your service sends messages to users.

 ## How it works

-This patterns has two views:

-- message list
+This pattern includes a message list and message details.
-- message details

 ### Message list

+Display a summary of messages the user has received.
+The list has:

+- subject of the message
+- date the message was sent
-This should display a list summarising messages received.
-Each summary should link to the full message and should have a read and unread state.
+- a link to the full message

-The summary information should include:

-- subject
-- date
+- a read and unread state

 ### Message details

-The message details should show the complete message.
-It should include:
+Display a complete message.
+Include:

-- subject
+- subject of the message
-- date
+- date the message was sent
 - message content
-- back link to messages list
+- back link that takes you to the message list

 ### Unread messages